doMynation/doMynation-framework/README.md

 **doMynation framework**
 =============
-A custom microframework made for fun and to learn the intricaties of framework development.
+A custom microframework made for fun and to learn the intricacies of framework development.
 This is an experimental project. **Do not use in production**.

 Requirements
 ------------